 Going to the Emergency Department

-Going to the emergency department is usually a difficult experience.
+Going to the emergency department is usually a challenging experience.
 This may be the worst place on earth for a person with migraine (apart from a death metal concert).
 Strong lights, noises, smells.
 Uncomfortable chairs.
 Long wait times.
 A migraine attack might not be a priority when people are there with broken bones and heart attacks.
 Still, it should be treated with empathy and appropriate care.
-It’s not always the case.
+But that’s not always the case

 Severe attacks can force a person with migraine to go to the Emergency.
 Here are a few comments on this tough situation.